Kaleb1583/editor/README.md

 if you on chromium (intended os) you can use this if you want to code a website (since vscode.dev has no output)

-it may not work! it works locally for me but may not work when forking but kaleb1583.github.io/editor/ seems to be working.

 note: vscode.dev is the best vsc in the browser but is missing the feature to run code

 ### How to use: